 Regardless of the distribution channel, brands within the pet care industry that offer premium services may see further gains.

-Because households are obtaining higher incomes, they are able to afford premium discretionary service.
+Because households are obtaining higher incomes, they can afford premium discretionary services.
 It also affects the lifestyle of pet owners, affording them more ability to travel, thus increasing the importance of the boarding services segment.

 (3) Pet Products & Supplies